jheagle/common-exports/MAIN.md

 exports.convertCommon = convertCommon
 ```

+If you are copying packages from `node_modules`,
+ensure that you update your .gitignore
+to allow for `node_modules` in subdirectories to be included if you need them bundled.

 Make sure to use the correct main file you wish to start conversion at and also the output directory for the conversion.